moleculerjs/moleculer/README-draft.md

 }
 ```

-## Main properties
+## Base properties
-The Service has some main properties in the schema.
+The Service has some base properties in the schema.
 ```js
 {
     name: "posts",
     version: 1
 }
 ```
 The `name` is a required property.
 It must define.
-It's the first part of actionName when you call with `broker.call`.
+It's the first part of actionName when you call it with `broker.call`.

 The `version` is an optional property.
 If you running multiple version of a service, it needs to set.
 It will be a prefix in the actionName.
-For example:
 ```js
 {
     name: "posts",